fmaleeha/fmaleeha/README.md

 ## About

-I'm a computer science graduate who cares about understanding how systems actually work — not just using the tools.
+I'm a computer science graduate now pursuing my M.Sc in Computer Science while actively job-hunting for software/tech roles.
+I care about understanding how systems actually work — not just using the tools.
 Currently exploring **backend development**, **networking**, **system design**, and scalable architectures.

 - 🎓 B.Sc Computer Science · University of Calicut · 2026
+- 🎓 Currently in my first year of M.Sc Computer Science · University of Calicut
+- 💼 Open to software/tech opportunities
 - 🔧 Focused on backend systems, problem solving, and real-world application building
 - 🔍 Interests: networking, system design, scalable solutions
 - 💬 Ask me about Python, Go, system internals, or network fundamentals